 If you are looking for a walk that encapsulates the West Cork coastline in a manageable distance, then set your sights on the path from Courtmacsherry to Ballinglanna.
 This 24km route takes on rocky cliffs, serene beaches, lush farmland and quaint villages.
 A perfect choice for birdwatchers, this path also plays host to some extremely rare birds, such as the choughs and the little egret.

 Get the Gear

-If you are a novice when it comes to using hiking poles for your walks, then the Mountain King Hiking Pro trekking poles just might be the choice for your treks along the Seven Head Peninsula.
-These anti-shock poles are perfect for the casual hiker and will save your knees from a whole lot of discomfort on the trails!
+If you are a novice when it comes to using hiking poles for your walks, then the Black Diamond trekking poles just might be the choice for your treks along the Seven Head Peninsula.
+These lightweight poles perfect for all levels of walker from the casual rambler to the hardcore hiker and will save your knees from a whole lot of discomfort on the trails!

 2. Scenic Walks in West Cork by Damien Enright